aiven/aiven-docs/docs/products/flink/howto/connect-bigquery.md

 To integrate Google BigQuery with Aiven for Apache Flink, you need to create an external BigQuery endpoint.
 You can use the [avn service integration-endpoint-create](/docs/tools/cli/service/integration#avn_service_integration_endpoint_create) command with the required parameters.
-This command will create a new integration endpoint that can be used to connect to a BigQuery service.
+This command will create a integration endpoint that can be used to connect to a BigQuery service.

 ```